 [For test contiguous spectrum operation configurations used in receiver tests only the carriers in the outermost frequency positions in the Base Station RF Bandwidth need to be generated by the test equipment.
 For non-contiguous spectrum operation test configurations used in receiver tests, outermost carriers for each sub-block need to be generated by the test equipment.]

 The applicable test models for generation of the carrier transmit test signal are defined in subclause [x].

+NOTE: In case, carriers are shifted to align with the channel raster Foffset.